parumahajan/Railway-Management-System/README.md

 # Railway-Management-System
-This is the project for the Data Structures and Algorithm Course
+This is the project for the Data Structures and Algorithm Course (DSA)